bdovhan/SimpleDataTableApp/SimpleDataTable/2gmp-workshop/Guide.md

 annotation to the methods `getColumnsMap` and `query`

-Now rerun script for the Base Setup package version, Simple Data Table package version creation and then rerun pscript for the Data Table package version creation
+Now rerun script for the Base Setup package version, Simple Data Table package version creation and then rerun script for the Data Table package version creation

 You should receive the following errors on the last step